AxadjonovOyatillo21/Bookshelf-API/backend/README.md

     ```

     ### To get books from other pages: ``` http://127.0.0.1:5000/book?page=2 ```
-    #### /book?page=2 this endpoint returns all books from second page, if secodn page doesn't exists it will return books not found
+    ## /book?page=2 ### this endpoint returns all books from the second page, if second page doesn't exists it will return books not found

 <br>